juniormayhe/Scripts/kafka/readme.md

 docker exec -it CONTAINER_ID bash
 ```

-Or if you are using visual Code with gitbash, on Settings, set Docker > Attach Shell Command: Linux Container to
+Or if you are using visual Code with Docker extension and gitbash, on Settings, set Docker > Attach Shell Command: Linux Container to
 ```
 bash -c "/bin/bash || /bin/sh"
 ```
-and choose Attach Shell using Docker extension
+and choose Attach Shell at Docker extension.

 ## Execute Kafka via docker run with java